Galina Polskikh: Acting career

 Polskikh was born in Moscow in a poor family.
 Her father was killed during World War II, and her mother died of typhoid fever several years later.
 The 8-year-old girl was taken to an orphan asylum where she spent several months before her grandmother, who worked as a janitor, took her to her place.
 They lived in abject poverty in a small room in a basement floor of a many-storied building.
 To become a film actress was a cherished dream of a young girl since it was the only chance to tear herself away from destitution.
 Her dream came true in 1960 when Galina managed to enter All-Union State Institute of Cinematography, the leading film school in the USSR and Russia.
 Her teacher was Sergei Gerasimov, one of the most prominent and reputable Russian film directors at that time.

 Polskikh's film debut took place in 1959 when she played a small role in the film The White Nights.
 Polskikh became famous after the lead role in The Wild Dingo Dog released in 1962 that dealt with teenager love.
 Polskih, who was 22 and was already married and had a child, played a 15-year-old high school student.
 She skillfully portrayed feelings and emotions of a young girl to create a touching female personage.

-The lead roles in I Step Through Moscow (1962) and The Journalist (1967) directed by her teacher Sergei Gerasimov made Polskikh one of the most outstanding film stars in the Soviet Union.
+The lead roles in Walking the Streets of Moscow (1962) and The Journalist (1967) directed by her teacher Sergei Gerasimov made Polskikh one of the most outstanding film stars in the Soviet Union.
 The distinctive feature of Polskikh's acting was convincing depiction of subtle emotions of female personages in affecting scenes.
 The films in which she starred reflected very well realities of life in the Soviet Union.

 In the 1970s and 1980s the range of actress' roles became wider.
 She appeared in thrillers, comedies, and patriotic films about the Great Patriotic War.
 After the disintegration of the USSR in the 1990s the actress continued her career without any noticeable success.